Missing Red Supergiants and Carbon Burning: Caveats

 \section{Caveats}

 \lSect{disc}

 The arguments presented in this paper are certainly not ironclad, and one needs to consider number of caveats from both observational and theoretical sides.

 For instance, \citet{Wal12} argued that the initial mass estimates from direct imaging studies do not take into account circumstellar extinction resulting from the dust produced in RSG winds \citep[see also ][]{Bea16}.
 According to their analysis, the true progenitor luminosities and masses are grossly underestimated in direct imaging studies, such that the ``missing RSG problem'' would effectively not exist.
-However, \citet{Koc12} pointed out that this effect has to be small since the circumstellar dust can scatter photons in to the line-of-sight as well as out of it.
-They also argued that modelling circumstellar dust with an interstellar extinction law is incorrect, and it inherently overestimates the amount of extinction, and hence the luminosities and masses of progenitors.
+However, \citet{Koc12} pointed out that this effect has to be small since the circumstellar dust can scatter photons from the central star into the line-of-sight as well as out of it -- scattering has little net effect on the observed flux.
+Moreover, the dust composition from a single star can differ dramatically from the mixture observed in the interstellar medium.
+Thus, they also argued that modelling circumstellar dust with an interstellar extinction law is incorrect, and it inherently overestimates the amount of extinction, and hence the luminosities and masses of progenitors.

 More recently, \citet{Dav18} questioned the evidence for the missing luminous RSG by arguing that the bolometric corrections used to convert pre-explosion flux to bolometric luminosity are not properly treated in earlier studies.
 Using empirically determined bolometric corrections they re-analyzed a subset of 24 events, and report an upper mass limit of $\sim25$ \Msun, which implies that there is no statistically significant difference between the observed highest mass of a RSG and the upper limit inferred from progenitor imaging.
 However, their analysis is biased towards higher mass as they employed 3$\sigma$ (in one case 5$\sigma$) values for upper limits rather than 1$\sigma$.
-Monte-Carlo simulations (Kochanek 2019, in prep) find that the \citet{Dav18} method significantly overestimates the maximum mass, while a Bayesian analysis similar to \citet{Sma15} comes much closer to matching the input mass limit.
-In fact, using the exact same mass inputs as \citet{Dav18} a proper Baysian analysis still results in the same missing RSG problem originally noted by \citet{Koc08} and \citet{Sma09}.
+In a future work (Kochanek, in prep) the claims of \citet{Dav18} will be examined through detailed Monte-Carlo simulations.

 From the theoretical side, a lot of the model outcomes discussed in this work heavily rely on the complicated interplay of advanced stage episodes and the resulting non-monotonic final core structures as a function of initial mass as seen in \KEPLER\ calculations.
 While this general result was recreated with another code \citep[using \MESA, ][]{Suk14}, it is not clear if other groups are seeing this.
 Part of the problem is that some codes and groups do not evolve the stars past Carbon burning, and others publish only a very limited number of models in this important mass range.
 For example, the recent study with \FRANEC\ by \citet{Lim18} had only 5 models across the critical initial mass range between $8<M_{\rm ZAMS}<30$ \Msun, as compared to more than 1000 in \citet{Suk18}.
 It would be a fruitful future exercise to perform a detailed comparative study on the advanced stage evolution and final core structures involving all major stellar evolution codes.